kuzzleio/documentation-old/src/sdk-reference/essentials/offline-first.md

 There are two ways to handle a network disconnect:

-* Automatically reconnect to Kuzzle Backend when possible, and enter *offline mode* in the meantime.
+* Automatically reconnect to Kuzzle when possible, and enter *offline mode* in the meantime.
 This is the default behavior.
-* Stop all further communication with Kuzzle Backend and invalidate the current instance and all its children.
+* Stop all further communication with Kuzzle and invalidate the current instance and all its children.
 The application will have to manually reconnect once the network is available.
-To do so, simply set the ``autoReconnect`` option to ``false`` when creating the Kuzzle SDK instance.
+To do so, simply set the ``autoReconnect`` option to ``false`` when creating the SDK instance.

 *Offline mode* refers to the time between a ``disconnected`` and a ``reconnected`` event (see [Events]({{ site_base_path }}sdk-reference/essentials/events)).